Christchurch Dragon

 The Christchurch Dragon is a legend associated with the town of Christchurch, Dorset, on the south coast of England.
-The legend has its origin in a mid-12th century French manuscript written by Hermann de Tournai, which tells how a party of canons from the cathedral of Notre-Dame in Laon, France, witnessed a five-headed dragon destroy the church and much of the town.
+The legend has its origin in a mid-12th century Latin work written by Hermann de Tournai, which tells how a party of canons from the cathedral of Notre-Dame in Laon, France, witnessed a five-headed dragon destroy the church and much of the town.
 Although well-documented, the legend is little-known in the town of its origin.

 Legend synopsis

 In Hermann de Tournai's account, a party of nine canons on a fund-raising tour from Laon Cathedral arrive at the town of Christchurch during a torrential rainstorm.
 They seek shelter at the local minster church but are rejected by the dean, who claims that the doors of the newly built church are not yet secure.
 In truth, the dean is concerned that their shrine and holy relics of the Virgin Mary would collect more offerings than his own altars.

 Being the Saturday after Pentecost, the canons have arrived on the eve of the town's annual fair, so all the inns and lodging houses are full with merchants.
 However, one group of merchants kindly vacate their rooms in a newly built lodging house.
 The merchants then attend mass held at the house by the canons and agree to shun the church.

 That night the canons tend to a poor herdsman's daughter who had been born with a deformed foot.
 The girl spends the night in prayer before the canons’ portable altar and the following morning her foot is found to be miraculously healed.

 Later that morning the merchants all go to the fair.
 The canons depart from the town, but before they have travelled very far they are overtaken by two horsemen who tell them that the town is being set ablaze by a terrible dragon that had flown in from the sea.
 Eager to see this incredible spectacle, the canons race back to Christchurch.

 The dragon is seen to be incredibly long and have five heads from which it breathes sulphurous flames.
 It is setting houses alight one by one, but the canons are astonished to find that the lodging house and herdsman's shelter are both completely unscathed and their occupants are safe inside.
 The kindly merchants have also all escaped unharmed, having departed from the fair early, before the dragon had appeared.
 However, the church where the canons had been denied shelter has been entirely destroyed.

 The uncharitable dean is seen trying to save all his most valuable possessions by loading them on board a boat on the nearby river, but the dragon then swoops down and reduces the boat and everything on board to ashes.
 The repentant dean subsequently prostrates himself before the canon's shrine and prays to be forgiven for all the wrong he had done.